bonfire-networks/bonfire-app/docs/DATABASE.md

 * Strong random padding for uniqueness.

-This means that it naturally sorts by time to the millisecond (close enough for us), giving us a performance advantage on queries ordered by a seperate creation datetime field (by contrast, UUIDv4 is randomly distributed).
+This means that it naturally sorts by time to the millisecond (close enough for us), giving us a performance advantage on queries ordered by a separate creation datetime field (by contrast, UUIDv4 is randomly distributed).

 If you've only worked with integer primary keys before, you are probably used to letting the